 The Northern Ireland Policing Board (the Policing Board) values complaints because we believe dealing with complaints effectively can help us to improve our service to the public.
-This Complaints Procedure, which the Board has approved, is consistent with best practice complaints handling across the Public Sector in Northern Ireland.
-The procedure aims to help us to 'get it right first time' resolving complaints as quickly as possible and as close as is possible to the point where our service is delivered.
-For those complaints that can't be resolved quickly the procedure commits the Board to conducting thorough, impartial and fair investigations.
+This Complaints Policy, which the Board has approved, is consistent with complaints handling across the Public Sector in Northern Ireland and closely follows NIPSO guidance which identifies seven key elements to comply with best practice.
+The policy aims to help us to 'get it right first time' resolving complaints as quickly as possible and as close as is possible to the point where our service is delivered.
+For those complaints that can't be resolved quickly the policy commits the Board to conducting thorough, impartial and fair investigations.
 By adopting this approach we can identify and address service issues raised by complainants with the objective of ensuring the same mistake does not happen again.

 The Board believes that handled well, complaints about our service will give our customers a form of remedy and possible redress when things go wrong and can also assist the Policing Board in fulfilling its commitment to 'continuous improvement'.
 Complaints about our service can provide a real time insight into a customer's views and experience of our service and can highlight problems we might otherwise miss.
-The complaints procedure commits the Board to providing a report on all the complaints received to the NIPB's Audit and Risk Assurance Committee so that, as a Board, we can ensure we are learning from complaints and addressing any failures identified.
-The procedure also commits the Board to reporting all complaints received and the response to them in the Policing Board's Annual Report thus meeting our commitment to Openness and Transparency.
+The complaints policy commits the Board to providing a report on all the complaints received to the NIPB's Audit and Risk Assurance Committee so that, as a Board, we can ensure we are learning from complaints and addressing any failures identified.
+The policy also commits the Board to reporting all complaints received and the response to them in the Policing Board's Annual Report thus meeting our commitment to Openness and Transparency.